-Attached you will find the Stand4Change toolkit.
-As in previous years we are sharing activities that can be done in the classroom.
+Attached, you'll find the Stand4Change toolkit for 2024.
+As in previous years, we've included classroom activities that can help guide your discussions and bring students together in solidarity.

-If you are receiving this toolkit from a friend, we ask that you visit www.stand4change.org and register yourself, so that we can make sure that you continue to receive our activities and updates through the end of the school year.
+If you're receiving this toolkit from a colleague or friend, we kindly ask that you register at www.stand4change.org to ensure you receive all of our updates and resources throughout the school year.